TheoOliveira/TheoOliveira/README.md

 * 🖥️  See my portfolio at [My website](http://theooliveira.xyz)
 * ✉️  You can contact me at [theophilo.oliveira@gmail.com](mailto:theophilo.oliveira@gmail.com)
 * 🧠  I'm learning Rust
-* 🤝  I'm open to collaborating on Frontend Projects using React and Blockchain using Solidity

 ### Skills